kennalewi/digitalgarden/content/posts/3. Trees/How to Read.md

 		- How might focusing on different experiences re-frame the conversation?
 	- Read to understand, not memorize.
 Anything that can be memorized can be looked up immediately at another time.
 	- Take breaks, use [[Pomodoro Method]].

+## Odd, entertaining tips
+- [[Marshall McLuhan]] has an interesting idea: He only read the right hand page of books, because he thought books were very redundant.
+- Google "here in my garage", you won't regret it.